polosecki/ton_rfmri_repo/README.md

    **controls/combat_harmonization**: Corrects FCD features by site using combat.

-   **controls/VBM_controls**: corrects FCD features by gray matter concentration.
+   **controls/VBM_controls**: Corrects FCD features by gray matter concentration.
 Assumes VBM maps exist.
-(In our case, these were provided by Castro et a.
-2018)
+(In our case, these were provided by Castro et al. 2018)

-   **controls/n_visit_controls**: controls for effect of number of visits in assigment to extreme subgroups of decline
+   **controls/n_visit_controls**: Controls for effect of number of visits in assigment to extreme subgroups of decline

    **controls/site_effects**: Checks for differences in demographics/cognition across sites.